 By using different holes around the outside of the stitch, you can produce various shaped Rhodes.
-This heart is especially attractive.
+The heart is especially attractive.

-Always start with the stitch numbered 1-2 so that the last stitch will be vertical.
+Always start with the stitch numbered 1-2 so that the last stitch will be vertical when working the hearts.

 The purple piece uses a rayon ribbon to give a solid, chunky appearance, whereas the pink version uses a fine metallic thread to add sparkle to the design.

 You can work just half of the stitch, side by side to produce a similar result to the photo below.
 I think they look like little bow ties.
 I used Danish tapestry wool for this example.

 Worked in alternate colours you can create a checkerboard pattern as below.